We may earn money or products from the companies mentioned in this post.

 The other key skill in negotiating is labeling.
 This is much more psychological.
 You have to label the other person’s feelings in order to negotiate the negative emotions and replace them with positive ones.

 But Chris Voss doesn’t only talk about these skills – he also shows them in action.
 That way, you’ll know how you can incorporate them into your daily negotiations.
-This is the first two lessons in the course and they got me absolutely hooked.
+These are the first two lessons in the course and they got me absolutely hooked.

 The Importance of Body Language and Speech